Incorporating Event-Specific Training

 • Time-based performance

-Athletes who rely only on general strength often struggle when faced with the technical and physical demands of real implements.
+Athletes who rely only on general strength often struggle when they hit the technical and physical demands of real implements.
+Event-specific training develops:

 • Movement efficiency